Skip to main content

 Not following protocol

-Airport security agent searching a female passenger's carry-on bag with a dog nearby.
+Airport security agent searching a female passenger's carry-on bag with a dog nearby

 The litany of things — liquids, loose change, laptops, throwing stars — that must be removed from your pockets and carry-on baggage at airport security is inconvenient.
-But following TSA protocol is a surefire way to make the process smoother for everyone involved.
+However, following the TSA protocol is a surefire way to make the process smoother for everyone involved.
 You’d be amazed at the contraband agents find in carry-on baggage every year.
-If you want to breeze through the checkpoint every time, know the rules, and follow them to the letter.
+If you want to breeze through the checkpoint every time, know the TSA rules, and follow them to the letter.

 Getting out of line